noahehall/theBookOfNoah/0current/aws/0microservices.md

     - message groups all different channels in the same FIFO queue, to add a level of parallelism to the queue based on message type
     - FIFO queues cannot be triggered from a lambda fn
 - core for decoupling of services
+- use cases
+  - multiple consumers can listen to a single queue, but each message can only have a single consumer
+    - use an SNS topic if multiple consumers need to handle a single message
+  - FIFO queues: guarantee delivery of messages within defined message groups

 ## SNS simple notification service

-- a pub-sub based service
+- a pub-sub based messaging service
-- push based messaging system
 - manages the delivery & sending of msgs to subscribin endpoints & clients
   - app to app|person
 - use cases: